CS3398-Changelings-Aye/GigaBIte/README.md

 * Nisa Lateef: Once a week, it's important to meet up with the team so we can discuss the project and help out whenever someone doesn't understand something.

 * Wilson Benitez: Get more familiarized with the discord api, get better at time management to contribute to the project.

+## Retrospective 2
+What Went Well or maybe not?
+ * Team needs to communicate more as well as outline tasks and assess what everyone can and can not do.
+The basic creation of the bot went relatively well but we need to work on overall group understanding.
+The group should try and meet every week to discuss goals and updates on the project outside of class for at least 1 hour.

+(Team) Four or more team bullets
+* We were able to get a considerable amount done, even though we had more we wanted to do.
+We were able to get some fully functional code and have the bot work.
+* We had many great ideas that need to be expanded upon and borken down more into workable points for the next sprint.
+* Different team memebers not familiar with the programming language stepped up and contributed code to the overall project, furthering the team's progress and their own understanding.
+* Team memebers were individually proactive and assigned themseles previously unassigned tasks to further along the project.

+(Individual) One bullet per team member.
+* Dalton Melivlle: What didn't go well was being able to be up to par on having Categories completed, as well as being able to create a database based on user input.
+What went well was being able to add miscellaneous, and moderation.
+* Nicole Runas:
+* Sebastian Santana:
+* Nisa Lateef:
+* Wilson Benitez:

+What Might Be Impeding Us from Performing Better?
+  (Team) One or more team bullets
+  * The team need to find time where everyone can meet outside of class to discuss the project.

+What Can We do to Improve?

+(Team) One or more team bullets
+* Meet outside of class
+* Communicate when commits/changes are being made
+* Notify the team when struggling with a certain aspect of their assigned task
+* Ask teammates questions and communicate about any roadblocks

+(Individual) One bullet per team member with specific, measurable improvement action described

+* Nicole Runas:
+* Dalton Melville: Improvement that came was being able to communicate with the team, and being able to expand my knowledge in Databases, Python, and Discord bots.
+* Sebastian Santana:
+* Nisa Lateef:

+* Wilson Benitez:

+## Next Steps 2
+ * Dalton Melville:
+ * Nicole Runas:
+ * Sebastian Santana:
+ * Nisa Lateef:
+ * Wilson Benitez: